Location: Washington County, MN

 The SWWD faces several unique and potentially substantive water management issues.
 The portion of the District comprised by the City of Woodbury lacks a surface water outlet (i.e., it is landlocked).
 An outlet is necessary for safely conveying surface water runoff from the urbanizing landscape.
 Soils across the District exhibit high infiltration rates, making groundwater management and protection a substantive concern.
 New National Point Discharge Elimination System storm water permitting requirements for municipalities and construction sites place additional requirements on the cities comprising the District.

 Under Minnesota Rule Chapter 103(d) the SWWD is required to update their watershed district plan at least once in every 10-year period.
 The plan must address not only surface and ground water issues, but can include natural resource, wetland or other important concerns of the District.
-The SWWD retained HEI to complete their 10-year plan update.
+In 2007, the SWWD retained HEI to complete their 10-year plan update.

 The traditional approach to completing a plan update includes the development of considerable background information and an organizational format which sometimes makes using the plan difficult.
 The SWWD wanted a unique and different approach which results in a readily usable plan.
 The District’s approach consisted of developing a plan very much focused on the implementation of specific regional projects, policies and programs and water management performance specifications and design criteria.
 The modular plan format substantially increased the ease of use for the SWWD and those cities and townships affected by the plan.
 The plan’s focus became the annual and 10-year work plans used to define the short-term and long-term activities and financial needs of the District.